Chymyst/chymyst-core/docs/joinrun.md

 # `JoinRun` library documentation

-`JoinRun` is an implementation of Join Calculus as an embedded DSL in Scala.
+`JoinRun` is an embedded DSL for declarative concurrency in Scala.
+It follows the **chemical machine** paradigm and provides high-level, purely functional concurrency primitives used by the `Chymyst` framework.

 Currently, it compiles with Scala 2.11 and Scala 2.12 on Oracle JDK 8.

 # Main structures

-Join Calculus is implemented using molecule emitters, reactions, and reaction sites.
+The main concepts of the chemical machine paradigm are molecule emitters, reactions, and reaction sites.

 There are only two primitive operations: